 The clincher, though, is that the Small Evri 2 kg price is now the industry’s lowest.

-What that means is that online sellers used to having to wait in the local Post Office queue can now just book online if their parcel meets the new criteria.
+What that means is that online sellers can easily book a parcel delivery online.
 They’ll get to choose whether to drop off their parcels or have them collected, and they’ll get the new lowest price too.

 So how does it work?